 Awards are given overseas at both national and international

-level.
-A CAC is generally considered to be the national equivalent
+- A CAC is generally considered to be the national equivalent of

-challenge certificate.
-There are also awards for other disciplines
+- There are also awards for other disciplines such as working

-(CACIAG).
-The relevant overseas kennel club will provide
+The relevant overseas kennel club will provide information on

-information on how to obtain a national title in all these
+how to obtain a national title in all these disciplines.
+The FCI

-disciplines.
-The FCI will provide information on how the obtain the
+will provide information on how the obtain the International Beauty

-for UK based dogs should be made via the Kennel Club and that a
+title for UK based dogs should be made via the Kennel Club and that

 which do not have Challenge Certificate status, there are other